Chronic Disease Management Tariffs (CDM)

 Q: How do claim submissions for the CDM tariffs (8431, 8432, 8433, and 8434) differ from my other claim submissions?

-A: Claims for the CDM tariffs should be submitted through your normal claims submission process.
+A: Submit claims for the CDM tariffs through your normal claims submission process.
 The difference is that these tariffs also require supporting information with respect to the management of the patient’s disease.

 Q: What additional information do I need to submit when claiming Tariff 8432 for Asthma?